 Premarital and postmarital agreements, also known as prenuptial and postnuptial agreements, are designed to protect a person’s finances in the event of a divorce.
 Although thinking about the possibility of a divorce at the time of marriage or during wedded bliss may not seem like the most romantic thing a couple can do, it is one of the most responsible acts they can perform as a couple in certain situations.
 The truth is that you will likely never use your marital agreement, but you may rest easier knowing that you or your spouse’s marriage is about love – not money.
-At Blanchard & Thomas, LLP in Waco, ourteam has assisted hundreds of people in creating effective marital agreements.
-We are happy to help you too!
+At Blanchard & Thomas, PLLC, our team has assisted hundreds of people in creating effective marital agreements.
+We are happy to help you, too!

 A prenuptial or postnuptial agreement can benefit all couples, regardless of their assets.
 That said, some situations may warrant them more than others.